robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 —-

-Main tech
+Tech notes
 ====
 * Zookeeper to ‘orchestrate’ Kafka, p55.
 We start a daemon for zookeeper from within the Kafka directory and then start kafka with reference to a zookeeper config file.
 I checked on SO and find that Kafka _cannot_ be run without zookeeper.
 * ElasticSearch to ‘find records’, p50 ‘using ElasticSearch to search our data, to make it easy to find the records we’ll be working so hard to create.’
-Does this mean that all the data is available to search, or just the aggregated results?
-I think it is all indexed; it is searched from the web page.
-Great idea really, it means you can quite easily browse the data.

 ---
+Tech notes
+====

 * ‘Kafka messages are grouped into topics’, p55 ‘we will be using Kafka to deploy predictions using Spark Streaming, but it can do much more.’
 On p55 he runs the ‘console producer’ where we can publish messages to a topic (you write some Json) and then the ‘console consumer’ plays it back.
 * Spark streaming has a ‘period’ of 10 seconds and ‘creates a Kafka stream’, p57.
 It listens to Kafka messages and acts on them — Russell prints the message in a Kafka object to the pyspark console.